siposbi/mmtracker-backend/README.md

 spring.datasource.password=<YOUR_PASSWORD>
 ```
 3. Run `create.sq` to set up the required schema.
-4. Optionally run `data.sql`, which contains some data for representational purposes.
+4. Optionally run `data.sql`, which contains some data for presentational purposes.

 ## Usage